zhenliatbrown/MESO-DPD_LAMMPS/doc/src/region2vmd.rst

 .. versionadded:: TBD

-Write a `VMD <https:://ks.uiuc.edu/Research/vmd/>`_ Tcl script file with commands that aim to create a visualization of :doc:`LAMMPS regions
+Write a `VMD <https:://ks.uiuc.edu/Research/vmd/>`_ Tcl script file with commands that aim to create a visualization of :doc:`regions <region>`.
-<region>`.
-There may be multiple region visualizations stored in a
+There may be multiple region visualizations stored in a single file.
-single file.

 The visualization is implemented by creating a new (and empty) "VMD molecule" and then assigning a sequence of VMD graphics primitives to